nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 BankEnableQADeposit: (Default) true
 Enables the auto deposit of RESS in the Quark Ambit bank tab.

+BankEnableStorageUpgrade: (Default) false
+Purchases available storage upgrade levels during the bank processes.

 BankRunsSpammer: (Default) true
 Enables the boss farmer background script while using bank maintainer.

 BankDepositTime: (Default) 5
 Amount of time to wait between bank maintainer cycles (in minutes), applies to